Frequently Asked Questions

 Is MOLST the same as a "health care proxy"?

-No. A health care proxy is a form that should be used by all adults ages 18 and older, whether healthy or sick, to name a "health care agent."
-A health care agent is the person authorized to make medical decisions for them in the future if they cannot make medical decisions (e.g. because of unconsciousness, coma, dementia or other mental limitatios).
-The MOLST form is used by people who are very sick and contains current and specific treatment instructions about life-sustaining treatments.
+No. A health care proxy form is a form used to legally appoint a health care agent.
+A health care agent is the person legally authorized to make medical decisions for a person in the future, only if the person cannot make medical decisions (e.g. because of unconsciousness, coma, dementia or other mental limitations).
+Every adult age 18 and older in Massachusetts should fill out and sign a health care proxy form.

-If a person has written “final wishes” or a “living will,” isn't that enough?
+If a person has written “final wishes” or a “living will” is that enough?

-"Final wishes" or "living wills" are not authorized by statute in Massachusetts.
-They may possibly be used as evidence of a person's wishes, but they do not carry the same authority as a medical order like MOLST.
-Valid medical orders are to be honored by health care providers in all settings.
+Those forms may be used as evidence of a person's wishes, but they are not authorized by law in Massachusetts.
+They do not carry the same authority as a medical order like MOLST.

 Who keeps the signed MOLST form?

-The person keeps the MOLST with them in a place where it is easy to locate (on the refrigerator, beside the bed, or on the door), and carries it with them for trips outside the home.
-Copies are also valid and can be given to the health care agent and/or family members.
+The patient keeps the MOLST with them in a place where it is easy to find (on the refrigerator, beside the bed, or on the door), and should carry a copy with them when they go outside the home.
+Copies of MOLST are valid and can be given to health care agents or family members.

 Will the MOLST form be honored outside of Massachusetts?